 Singapore Malaysian Boeing 737 about to leave for Kuala Lumpur|

 As you board, there will be music playing.
 1960s lift music.
 The safety announcement is often carried out manually, the old fashioned way.
-Spot the introduction saying "This is your seatbelt..." - which most airlines stopped reading out years ago, mainly due to the laugher from the back of the plane.
+Spot the introduction saying "This is your seatbelt..." - which most airlines stopped reading out years ago.

 It kind of sets the style of the flight, when the staff resolutely follow the rules - often reading them out as they carry them out.
 There are silly things, such as waking passengers to open window shades when hitting turbulence.
 I understand the issue of raised shades for landing and taking off, but for mid-air?
 It does help that fingers are used to gesticulate the raising of the shade, and the request is an order.